Additivemenu/spoonlee1/Udemy/NestJs/C7/readme.md

 C7

-start to build a new project
+start to build a new project with simple CRUD